sql-machine-learning/elasticdl/docs/tutorials/preprocessing_tutorial.md

 # Preprocess Inputs using ElasticDL Preprocessing Layers

-The tutorials in this document aim to help users use ElasticDL preprocessing layers to transform model inputs.
+This document is a tutorial for ElasticDL preprocessing layers.

 ## Preprocessing Layers
-Generally, we cannot feed the raw data into the NN layer.
-So, ElasticDL provides the preprocessing layers to transform the raw data into numeric tensors.
+Generally, we cannot feed the raw data into the Neural Network (NN) layers because it requires input with numeric tensors.
+So, ElasticDL provides preprocessing layers to transform the raw data into numeric tensors.
 The preprocessing layers allow users to include data preprocessing directly in their Keras model.
-Now, the preprocessing layers mainly aim to transform structured data (numeric data or string data) stored as a CSV file or a MaxCompute table and so on.
+Now, the preprocessing layers mainly aim to transform structured data (numeric data or string data) stored as a CSV file or a MaxCompute table.

-### Transform numeric inputs
+### Transform Numeric Inputs
 For numeric inputs, ElasticDL provides `Normalizer` to scale the numeric data to a range, `Discretization` and other layers to map the numeric data to integer values.

 #### Normalizer Layer